 Overall, and perhaps more than any other AR on this list, the Tread feel, looks and performs like it was built for hard use.
 Truth be told, you might drop coin because it’s entry-level price, but come to find it’s all the gun you require.
 MSRP: $950; sigsauer.com

 Bushmaster was shuttered by Remington, but now is back.
-With it comes the somewhat legendary XM-15 (now the XM15-ES2).
-While not affordable as the original model, the carbine carries on the nearly 40-year tradition of the company.
+With it comes the Bushmaster QRC II.
+While not as affordable as the original model, the carbine carries on the nearly 40-year tradition of the company.
 The Quick Response Carbine (QRC) model is the way to go if you're in search of a solid, though stripped-down iron.

 You'll have to supply your own aiming solution with the QRC, as it's a flattop without any iron sights.
 However, Bushmaster throws in an aluminum magazine with the deal that, at least in the looks department, gives the gun some retro appeal.

-The M4-pattern carbine comes with a nitride-finished 16-inch barrel (1:8 twist) and a carbine-length gas system.
-It's outfitted with a run-of-the-mill A2-style flash hider and mil-spec trigger, as well as a throwback C.A.R.-style handguard.
-It being an M4 clone, of course, it has a 6-position buttstock.
+The carbine comes with a nitride-finished 16-inch pencil barrel (1:7 twist) and a carbine-length gas system.
+It's outfitted with a run-of-the-mill A2-style flash hider, M4 carbine buttstock and mil-spec trigger, as well as a 14-inch Bushmaster Free Float rail for mounting accessories.
 All pretty standard, but more than enough to get a shooter going.
-MSRP: $880, www.bushmaster.com
+MSRP: $781.80, www.bushmaster.com

 Subscribe to the Gun Digest email newsletter and we'll send your print-at-home target pack right away.
 Just enter your email address below.